Above: Left: Leda and the Swan fridge by Arthur Boyd; Above Right: Decorated fridge by Shirley Stewart at ANA Hall, Harcourt, Victoria.

 - Of the 11 fridges, commissioned for the exhibition, Boyd’s is believed to be the only one still in existence.
 It was bought in 1996 by one of Victoria’s oldest galleries – the Bendigo Art Gallery.

-The other fridge is painted by an unknown artist, but unlike Boyd’s, it is still a working fridge.
+The other fridge was painted by Shirley Stewart, in the 1990s (from a photo), but unlike Boyd’s, it is still a working Pope (brand) fridge.
 It can be seen at the ANA Hall in Harcourt, where Devonshire tea is served every year at the annual Harcourt Apple Festival.
-(To be held on 10 March, 2018).
+(To be held on 10 March, 2018) or any Wednesday during the year, when the Historical Society is open.

 Unlike the Leda and the Swan fridge, you will see bottles of chilled milk ready to be served with your Devonshire tea; unlike the Boyd fridge at the Bendigo Art Gallery, which sets of an alarm if you are curious and want to open its fridge door.